COMBAT BASICS

 • Instantly ends turn.

-• Opponent gets automatic uncontested attack.
-Some styles get specialized attacks against botches.
+• Opponent gets automatic uncontested attack

 • Double 6’s is a Critical success.